laravel/docs/upgrade.md

 SwiftMailer offered the ability to set a custom domain to generate Message ID's through register it to mime.idgenerator.idright.
 This is no longer possible with Symfony Mailer.
 Instead, Symfony Mailer will automatically generate a Message ID based on the sender and add it to a message automatically.

 ##### Removed Force Reconnection

 It is no longer possible to force a reconnection (for example when the mailer is running through a daemon process).
-Instead, Symfony Mailer will properly attempt to reconnect the transport itself and error out if that fails
+Instead, Symfony Mailer will properly attempt to reconnect the transport itself and error out if that fails.

 ##### Driver / Transport Prerequisites
 `guzzlehttp/guzzle` can be removed if wanted (Still required to use with the HTTP Client and the ping methods on schedules).
 Symfony API mail transport will utilize `symfony/http` instead.